arturoliduena/federated_learning_pandas/README.md

 ```

 ### Explanation
+> [!NOTE]
-- Docker compose is a tool for defining and running multi-container Docker applications.
+> Docker compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application's services.
 Then, with a single command, you create and start all the services from your configuration.
 More information here https://docs.docker.com/compose/
-- The `docker-compose.yml` file defines the services for the server and clients.
+The `docker-compose.yml` file defines the services for the server and clients.
 - The server service is built from the `server/` directory (uses the script mentioned in the last part)
     ```yml
     server:
         build: server/.
         container_name: server
         environment:
             - NUM_ROUNDS=3
         networks:
             - federated_learning
     ```
 - The client service is built from the `client/` directory.
 The server service is configured to wait for 3 rounds before generating the global model.
 The client service is configured to start 10 clients, each with a unique partition ID and server address.
     ```yaml
         client-1:
             build: client/.
             restart: on-failure
             environment:
             - SERVER_ADDRESS=server:8080    # Server address
             - PARTITION_ID=1                # Partition ID
             - NUMBER_OF_CLIENTS=2           # Number of clients
             networks:
             - federated_learning
     ```
 - The `federated_learning` network is created to allow communication between the server and clients.
     ```yaml
     networks:
         federated_learning:
             driver: bridge
     ```
 - The `docker compose up --build` command builds the Docker images and starts the containers.
 - You can read the logs of the server and clients using the following command:
     ```shell
     $ docker compose logs -f
     ```
 > [!IMPORTANT]
 > If you use docker-compose v1 you can use the following command:
 > ```shell